Interlude (video game): Adaptations

 A three-episode OVA directed by Tatsuya Nagamine was produced and licensed by Toei Animation.
 It premiered in 2004 on SkyPerfecTV and was released on DVD in 2005.
 It was distributed in English speaking countries by Geneon Entertainment, with a dub produced by Kaleidoscope Entertainment.
 A Japanese-audio English-subtitle version was made available for streaming free on Crunchyroll in April 2011.
+Its story is very different from that of the game.